INTERUNIT-UI

 Every InterUnit is implemented as an instance of a C++ struct called SInterUnit.

-SinterUnit contains an extension pointer into which an InterUnit-specific protocol can be loaded.
+SinterUnit contains an extension pointer into which an InterUnit-specific protocol is loaded.

 and defines and implements an InterUnit-Protocol (IUProtocol).

-An InterUnit's UI protocol is defined by a set of user-intents that it can service.
+An IUProtocol is defined as a set of UI-gestures that express a user-intent

 interfaces with a device-specific UI-framework,